Please enable JavaScript in your browser to use this page.

 View the decision notices and relevant reports below.

-Those going forward to TRO will be subject to further consultation with highways and emergency services, ward councillors, and the relevant cabinet member as part of this process.
+The schemes were subject to further consultation with highways and emergency services, ward councillors, and the relevant cabinet member as part of this TRO process.

-A decision on the future of the trials must be made within 18 months of the ETROs being made (i.e. May 2024).
+A decision on the future of the trials had to be made within 18 months of the ETROs being made (May 2024).